 In the course of refuting the claims of cults or false religions, one of the most frequent feedback I get from people is: “Why are you attacking people’s religions?
 Why don’t you just preach Jesus?”
-Some take it further: “A real Christian does not attack other people’s beliefs.
-You’re a false Christian.”
-At first glance, these responses appear legitimate, but when it comes right down to it, they are really masks of ignorance, self-righteousness and passive aggression.
+Some even take it up a notch: “A real Christian doesn’t attack other people’s beliefs.
+You’re a false Christian!”
+At the surface level, these responses appear legitimate, but when it comes right down to it, they are masks of ignorance, self-righteousness and passive aggression.

 For one, most false religious systems seldom reject Jesus outright, instead, they “re-work” Him into their beliefs.
 Thus, just “preaching Jesus” to them is not enough, we need to carefully distinguish Him and the Gospel from the clever counterfeits and misrepresentations being peddled by false religions and false teachers today.

-It must be emphasized that critiquing beliefs is not bigoted, unchristian or unethical, rather, it’s the epitome of proper Christian conduct where a very vital part of the Christian witness is concerned.
-If we don’t scrutinise beliefs for fear of being labelled as “haters,” how are we going to arrive at the truth?
+It must be emphasised that critiquing beliefs is not bigoted, unchristian or unethical, rather, it’s the epitome of proper Christian conduct where a very vital part of the Christian witness is concerned.
+If we don’t scrutinise beliefs for fear of being labeled “haters,” how are we going to arrive at the truth?

 Many people are also influenced by the “live and let’s live” societal ideas.
 This relativistic school of thought assumes that other people’s beliefs are just as valid as ours.
 This is what constitutes “political correctness” – a concept that emerged from Communism.
 It’s really an isolationist thinking that fails to situate complex issues in their proper contexts.